-The Audit report shall comply with the requirements as set out in Annex 2 of the Scheme and clearly indicate that the audit was conducted as a full remote audit.
+The Audit report shall indicate that the audit was conducted as a full remote audit, the extent to which any ICT has been used in carrying out the audit and the effectiveness of ICT in achieving the audit objectives.
+The audit report shall include all summarized information, findings, and nonconformity details, covering all Scheme normative requirements and meeting the requirements as set out in Annex 2 of the Scheme.
+The report shall also reference the dates and the duration of the full remote audit.
 An overview shall be included in the executive summary of the report providing details of the serious event and the extent to which ICT was used, including different methodologies applied.

-The feasibility and risk assessment conducted shall be uploaded to the FSSC portal as part of the audit documentation.
-Instructions will be provided separately by the Foundation on the process and requirements for uploading the full remote audit documentation in the portal.
+The full audit pack, including the feasibility and risk assessments, shall be uploaded to the Assurance Platform within 2 months from the last day of the full remote audit.